 - Safety and security are provided by a duty manager on the premises 24 hours a day, seven days a week and apartments are fitted with communication devices to contact the duty manager if help is required at any time.

-- If an owner is unwell and is not able to go to the dining room for a three course waitress served hot meal then it can be delivered on a tray to the apartment, for a small fee.
+- If an owner is unwell and is not able to go to the dining room for a three course waitress served hot meal then it can be delivered on a tray to the apartment.

 - Owners are automatically shareholders in the not for profit company Burcot Court Limited and the owners elect the directors every year.